jeremy10000/API-OFF/README.md

 ## Objective

-Create a program that interacts with a database and offer the user a product equivalent or better than the one he has chosen.
+Create a program that interacts with a database (Open Food Facts) and offer the user a product equivalent or better than the one he has chosen.

 ### Documentation